Mentorship

 Let employees make their own decisions and learn from their mistakes

 Letting employees make their own decisions and learn from their mistakes is a great way to ingrain coaching and mentoring into your workplace.
 Employees will feel empowered when they have the freedom to make choices on their terms, rather than being told what to do by someone else in authority.
-They'll also be more likely to take advantage of this opportunity if you give them the tools needed for success (like clear instructions).
+They'll also be more likely to take advantage of this opportunity if leaders give them the tools needed for success (like clear instructions).

 Demonstrate that you trust employees and believe in their abilities